Thristhart/techniques/dota/textures-navigation-property.md

 ![](assets/test_map_01.png)

 If you're familiar with the source engine mapping scene, you probably recognize the dev measure texture (in this case, devmeasuregeneric01b).
 It's a very useful texture to use, because it allows you to see the distance between objects at a glance.
 Oftentimes, TF2 mappers start their maps entirely with dev textures, to help them get the shape and balance of the map right without needing to deal with detail.
-Gameplay test versions of the maps use the dev textures, to communicate that the map is unfinished and the important aspect to be tested is map balance rather than aesthetics.
+Gameplay test versions of the maps use the dev textures to communicate that the map is unfinished and the important aspect to be tested is map balance rather than aesthetics.

 Unfortunately, by default Hammer and Dota will not generate a navmesh on this texture.
 The reason for this is that hammer will not generate a navigation mesh on textures that lack the dota.nav.walkable attribute.
 ![](assets/test_map_no_nav.png)